ewerlopes/connectfour/README.md

   - All the Connect Four rules
   - State of the art graphics
-  - Two players (of course) on the same computer
+  - Two players on the same computer
   - Chips that made the player win are highlighted
   - Sound effects!
   - Musics!
+  - (WIP) Play with your (not so) far friends through the LAN or internet!

 ## Executables download